Equinox1704/Equinox1704/README.md

-- 👋 Hi, I’m @Equinox1704
+- 👋 Hi, I’m @Equinox1704 (Mayank Negi)
-- I'm a MERN Stack Developer and currently learning React, React Native and NEXT JS.
+- I'm a MERN Stack Developer .
 - 👀 I’m interested in Full Stack Developing.
-- 🌱 I’m currently learning C++ .
+- 💞️ I’m looking to collaborate on MERN Projects and C++ projects.
-- 💞️ I’m looking to collaborate on MERN Projects.
+- Currently learnig Devops.
-- 📫 How to reach me mnegi1704@gmail.com
+- 📫 How to reach me mnegi1704@gmail.com or dm me at

 <!---
 Equinox1704/Equinox1704 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.